a. Program Structure

 iii.
 Doctoral Dissertation

 Students are encouraged to maintain close contact with their dissertation advisors.
 Ideally, the dissertation should be submitted by the end of the second year following the successful presentation of the dissertation proposal.
-Prior to the oral defense, the dissertation will be read and approved by the dissertation advisor and two readers from the faculty, who will submit written evaluations.
+Prior to the oral defense, the dissertation will be read and approved by the dissertation advisor and the other two members of the dissertation committee, who will submit written evaluations.
 Two additional readers will also take part in the oral defense.

 C. Registering for Classes